When you think of sixth form, A-levels are probably the first thing that springs to…

-If your child is struggling to get started with their revision, or unsure which techniques to try out, then maybe use some of our handy suggestions in this article.
+If your child is struggling to get started with their revision, or unsure which techniques to use, then try out some of our handy suggestions in this article.
 Similarly, if you’re unsure about how much time your child should be spending on their revision this Easter, head over to our handy guide here!

 Mix up your methods!
-Relying solely on flashcards or only doing past papers is not a hugely effective use of your child’s time but will also get boring quickly!
-By mixing up their revision methods, you’re getting your child to use their memory in different ways and
+Relying solely on flashcards or only doing past papers is not a hugely effective use of your child’s time and will also get boring quickly!
+By mixing up their revision methods, you’re getting your child to use their memory in different ways.

-You can even use websites like Quizlet to create banks of flashcards your child can use on their phone, on the go!
+Websites like Quizlet can even be used to create banks of flashcards that your child can use on their phone, on the go!